 What happens if I miss therapy session?

 If you decide to pursue counselling and are unable to attend I ask that you give at least 24 hrs notice.
-If no notice is given then the session is payable to you and if three sessions are missed consecutively then counselling will be terminated.
+If 24hrs notice is not given then the session is payable to you and if three sessions are missed consecutively then counselling will be terminated.

 How do I pay for therapy sessions?

-Your counsellor will take the full payment at the end of each session, either in cash or card.
-For telephone and skype counselling sessions, the payment should be made via bank transfer the day before.
+Your counsellor will take the full payment at the end of each session, either in cash or by card.
+For telephone and Skype counselling sessions, the payment should be made via bank transfer the 24hrs prior to your appointment.

 Can I refer someone for counselling?

-Due to counselling being a self investment into the individual’s health, friends, family and colleagues can not refer individuals to counselling, they can only recommend.
+Due to counselling being a self-investment in the individual’s health, friends, family and colleagues can not refer individuals to counselling, they can only recommend.
 I am happy to receive details of individuals that may need counselling but this should only be done with the person’s full consent.

 What if I am not happy with the therapy I receive?